Weight-loss - eating out; Healthy diet - eating out; Obesity - eating out

 - Guacamole is a healthier choice than sour cream, but be careful to not eat too large of a portion.

-- Good choices include gazpacho, chicken with brown rice, rice and black beans, and items that are baked.
+- Good choices include gazpacho, chicken with brown rice, rice and black beans, and items that are baked or grilled.

 - Limit nachos, chips, and quesadillas.